prod-feng/Install-Lustre2.12.8-on-CentOS-7.9-2009/README.md

 yum localinstall lustre*.rpm
  ```

- The installaton may look finished fine, while it reports error for compiling the Lustre modules.
+ The installaton may look finished, while it reports error for compiling the Lustre module.
 The DKMS source and the Lustre utilities have
- actually been installed, but the modules are not compiled and installed sucessfully.
+ actually been installed, but the module files are not compiled and installed sucessfully.
 Run "modprob lustre" will simply reporting eror.

- The issue looks like is caused by a) the configure scipt can not properly find the ZFS source; b) the "dkms" has changed it's way to show the modules' status.
+ The issue is caused by a) the configure scipt can not properly find the ZFS source; b) the "dkms" has changed it's way to show the modules' status.
  ```text
  OLD:
  dkms status